PrivacyStreams/PrivacyStreams.github.io/pages/install_google_location.md

 ---

 The Location APIs in PrivacyStreams are based on Google location service.
-In order to access location with PrivacyStreams, you will need to install Google Service.
+In order to access location with PrivacyStreams, you will need to install Google location service.

 Specifically, add the following line to `build.gradle` file under the app module.